Founder-to-Scale Operating Infrastructure

 Objective: Stop execution bleed and make decision flow visible.

-Map decision pathways and escalation rules across the organization, not just product
+Map decision pathways and escalation rules across the organization

 Isolate and reduce founder bottlenecks that trigger reactive work across teams